RAV Member Radical Fields, Harvest Day Event. Photo: Karen Brothers

 Get connected with your peers in arts, culture and the creative industries from regional LGAs across Victoria.
 Facilitated by RAV’s Director of Partnerships and Programming, these meetings will connect you to the latest resources, research and support to deliver on your Council’s creative strategies.

-• Annual LG Circle Event
+• Annual LG Creative Connections In-Person Event

 An invitation to attend an annual gathering with the entire RAV LG Creative Connection group.
 Take your seat at the table to help determine key advocacy priorities for RAV for the following year.